ZhenyingZhu/StudyNotes/SystemDesign.md

 - Use in-mem cache (redis) to store counters for user + IP
 - when exceed rate limit: 1. return 429, 2. queue for process later
 - rate limiter header: X-Ratelimit-Remaining, X-Ratelimit-Limit, X-Ratelimit-Retry-After
+- Rules are stored on disk and loaded in cache

 ## System Design Interview The Big Archive